hasancanbiyik/prosodic_event_detection/README.md

 ## Overview
 End-to-end pipeline for detecting prosodic prominence and boundaries in speech using traditional machine learning approaches.

 Automatic detection of prosodic prominence and boundaries in speech using classical machine learning and neural networks.
-Achieves state-of-the-art performance on the Boston University Radio News Corpus through sequence-level classification and smart threshold optimization.
+According to the findings, the neural networks (single layer CNN and RNN) achieve state-of-the-art performance on the Boston University Radio News Corpus through sequence-level classification and smart threshold optimization.

 ## Dataset
 Boston University Radio News Corpus (AutoRPT)